 Make it a study!

 After you’ve gathered your library books, it’s time to record the learning.
 You can simply ask kids to narrate in a notebook or jot down their thoughts.
 Or, they can draw diagrams or pictures.
 Better yet, give them some fun pages to prompt them and make the learning stick.
-Here are some additional printables packs to help you.
+Grab the free ones in the box above.